gu-fan/riv.vim/README.rst

 Please help improving this plugin, for better writing and reading.

-Both bug reports and suggestions are welcomed.
+Both bug reports and suggestions are welcome.

 Many Thanks!